spdx/spdx-3-model/Glossary.md

 | Weather_Observation | {"location": "DCA", "time": "2022-11-01T20:44:39Z", "temperature": 48} |
 |              Person | {"name": "John Doe", "weight": 152, date_of_birth": "1983-04-01"}      |

-**Datatype:** Three different values of the same DataType are three separate instances.
-No property is an instance identifier even if it has a name such as "id", "uuid", etc.
+**Datatype:** No property is an instance identifier, even if it has a name such as "id", "uuid", etc. Three unequal values are three separate instances, three equal values are a single instance.

 | DataType | value                                                                              |
 |---------:|------------------------------------------------------------------------------------|